tamilselvanmr/tamilselvanmr/README.md

 - 👋 Hi, I’m @tamilselvan
-- 👀 I’m interested in Programming, Computer Networks, Web Development, and Cloud.
+- 👀 I’m interested in Networking, Web Development, and Cloud.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Networking.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tamilselvanmr/tamilselvanmr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.